chinesedfan/You-Dont-Know-Axios/README.md

   - deep merge unless is undefined, i.e. headers/auth/proxy/params and custom fields
   - replace unless is undefined, i.e. other axios fields

+> Why?
+Personally, inheritable `url` can be replaced by `baseURL`.
+And axios already has aliases for methods.
+Merging `data` will result in hard tracking and is lack of use cases.
+But sometimes users may prepare authorisations in `params`.

+> If users need a request factory, a workaround is `const instance = () => axios(config)`.

 #### More stories about `headers`

 For `headers`, it includes more things.
 You can set default headers for methods.